 - See news at PatientEngagementHIT here, at Endpoints here, at CNBC here, at Healthcare Finance News here, at Forbes here.
 ASCO press release here and article here; Oncology Practice here.
 Commmunity Oncology Alliance (COA) called the policy "a nightmare," here.
 Specialty Pharma Times here; MedPageToday here.
 For a September 2018 update at MedCityNews, here.

 - More broadly, see articles on the Trump agenda to reduce drug prices (Forbes here, Politico here, 44-page HHS blueprint, here.)
+For a 2018 law journal article on step therapy, here.

 - For the CMS August 7, 2018, press release, here.
 For the actual memo, here.